f-cramer/jasperreports-gradle-plugin/README.md

 #### Adding Project Compiled Sources

-Use the `classpath` property to acces your compiled sources in you JasperReports designs.
+Use the `classpath` property to access your compiled sources in you JasperReports designs.
 Configure your build script in a similar way:

     jasperreports {
         verbose = true